Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Thermoptic Camo now actually looks like the actual item in the charge timer when used.
 - Charged items (like Ballistic Armor and Thermoptic Camo) are now properly centered in the icon bar on the right side of the screen.
 - List of accounts when hacking a computer will always fully capitalize the currently logged in user name to match the account names in the list.
+- New fonts to better distinguish between I, l, and 1 (Uppercase I, lowercase L, and the number one).

 </details>